10 Jan 5 Practice tips for musicians

-A universal rule applies here… “Practice makes oneself perfect.”
+A universal rule we all know… “Practice makes oneself perfect.”
+Perfection may not always be the goal, but progress sure is!
+Either way – practice is the way to get there.
 So, here’s a few tips to set you in the right direction.

 1. Be a timekeeper